photo by: seelensturm

-You can also use a plastic onigiri mold if you desire, but I will teach you how to make it the old fashioned way.
+You can also use a plastic onigiri mold if you desire, but we will teach you how to make it the old fashioned way.
 That way, you can do this almost anywhere.
-Another method I have seen uses plastic wrap.
+Another method we have seen uses plastic wrap.
 Either way, you have options.

 The key to making onigiri is to make sure your hands are wet.
 Once your hands are wet, you want to salt them.
 This will season the rice as you work.
 Put a good amount of rice in the palm of your hand and make a small indent in the middle.
 Take your filling and put a little in the indent.
 Then, lovingly close the rice around the filling and mold into a closed ball.